Nef10/SwiftBeanCount/README.md

 ## What

 This is a library to help you during tax season.
-Right now it can generate expected tax slips based on your beancount file.
+Right now it can list taxable sales and generate expected tax slips based on your beancount file.
 This allows you to easily verify your received tax slips to check for errors on either the providers side or your tracking.

 ## Beancount meta data

 The library relies on meta data and custom directives in your Beancount file for configuration.

+### Taxable Sales

+On the account you are selling from, add the `"tax-sale"` meta data, specifing the name the sales should show be grouped by, usually the brokers name.

+### Tax Slips

-### Basic Configuration
+#### Basic Configuration

 * You first must configure the names of the slips you want to generate, and set a currency for each one
 * Afterwards, add meta data to the account in the form of tax slip name: Box name + number